If you’re moving to Switzerland’s biggest city, here’s what you should know about finding houses and apartments in

 Housing in the industrial Districts 3 and 4 are a bit more affordable, as are the options in Districts 9, 11, and 12 (about 15 minutes from Zürich Hauptbahnhof), or nearer to Zürich Airport.
 All of these areas are easily accessible to the city center with public transport.

 Renting versus buying apartments in Zurich

 Renting is the norm in Switzerland.
 To those considering buying a home in Switzerland, speak with a tax expert and a bank first.
 Since property prices only move between 1 and 2% each year, purchasing a property is not necessarily an effective way of creating more wealth.

 Buying a home is relatively simple but selling one is a different challenge.
-Most people in Switzerland are looking to rent so there are very few buyers in the market place.
+Most people in Zurich are looking to rent apartments so there are very few buyers in the market place.
 It could take a year or more to sell a property.
 However, banks welcome investors and are very supportive of home buyers if clients are credit-worthy and have good records.

 There are also some special rules to consider when you change properties.
 For example, when signing a rental contract a one-year term is common.
 Tenants must give three months of notice before moving.
 Traditionally, moves occur in either March or September (sometimes June is possible; December is not).
 However, it is increasingly common for new contracts to have the possibility to cancel the lease at the end of every month except December (still with a three-month notice period).
 It can be possible to move before the three months of notice if follow-up tenants are ready to move in.
 Rental properties must be left in the same condition as they were found.
 Otherwise, fees for damages apply.